Serious road injuries in the Netherlands

 In the Netherlands, SWOV annually assesses the number of serious road injuries [10] based on two sources:

-How did the number of serious road injuries in the Netherlands develope from 2000 to 2021?
+How has the number of serious road injuries in the Netherlands developed since 2000?

-Figure 1 shows the development of the number of serious road injuries between 2000 and 2021 [12] [13] [14].
-Since 2007, the trend in serious road injuries has mostly been upward.
-The decrease in MAIS3+ casualties between 2013 and 2014 can be attributed to a change in the determination method [1] [15].
-In 2020 and 2021, the number of serious road injuries was lower than was to be expected considering the trend up to and including 2019.
-This was probably partly due to the COVID-19 social distancing measures, which resulted in less traffic.
+Figure 1 shows the trend in the number of serious road injuries from 2000 through 2022.
+The trend in serious road injuries is upward from 2006 onwards.
+In 2020 and 2021, the number of serious road injuries was lower than was to be expected considering the trend through 2019; in 2022, the number was slightly higher than this trend [1] [2].
+The lower numbers in 2020 and 2021 were partly due to the COVID-19 social distancing measures, which resulted in less traffic on the roads.

 Afbeelding

 Figure 1.
-The number of serious road injuries in the Netherlands since 2000, according to the current definition.
-From 2014 onwards, a new determination method has been used.
-Sources: DHD, IenW and SWOV.
+The number of serious road injuries in the Netherlands since 2000 according to the current definition.
+Source: SWOV, based on DHD and IenW.

-How are serious road injuries distributed by transport mode?
+How are serious road injuries distributed by transport mode and crash opponent?

-In the hospital registration, cyclists are by far the largest group among serious road injuries (see Figure 2).
-In 2021, 71% (about 4,600) of the serious road injuries in the hospital registration were cyclists.
-In comparison: about one third of the road deaths are cyclists and the number of road deaths among cyclists roughly equals that among car occupants (see SWOV fact sheet Road deaths in the Netherlands).
+In the hospital discharge register LBZ, cyclists are by far the largest group among serious road injuries (see Figure 2).
+In 2022, 70% (about 5,500) of the serious road injuries in the hospital registration were cyclists.
+In comparison: in 2022, about four out of ten road deaths were cyclists and the number of cyclists among road deaths has been the largest group for a number of years now (see SWOV fact sheet Road deaths in the Netherlands).

 Afbeelding

-Figure 2 Distribution of serious road injuries in the Netherlands by transport mode in 2021, based on LBZ registration.
-Source: DHD and SWOV, (see [1] [2]).
+Figure 2 Distribution of serious road injuries in the Netherlands by transport mode in 2022, based on LBZ registration.
+Source: DHD and SWOV.

-In 2021, 63% (about 4,300) of the serious road injuries were injured in a crash not involving a motor vehicle.
-Among hospital-registered seriously injured cyclists the share amounted to 82% (about 3,800).
+In 2022, 61% (about 5,100) of the serious road injuries were injured in a crash not involving a motor vehicle.
+Among hospital-registered seriously injured cyclists the share amounted to 82%.
+In particular, these are cyclists injured in a single-bicycle crash (with no crash opponent), a bicycle-bicycle crash, or a bicycle-pedestrian crash.

 Afbeelding

 Figure 3.
-The risk of serious injury (serious injuries per distance travelled) in the Netherlands for various transport modes, averaged over 2018-2019 and 2020-2021, determined on the basis of the hospital discharge register LBZ.
+The risk of being seriously injured (number of serious road injuries per distance travelled) in the Netherlands for different transport modes, averaged over 2018-2019 and 2020-2021 based on LBZ.
 Sources: Statistics Netherlands, DHD and SWOV.

 How are serious road injuries distributed by age and gender?

-Figure 4 shows the 2021 age distribution for serious road injuries, based on the hospital discharge register (LBZ).
-An ever-growing share of serious injuries is sustained among older road users.
-In 2021, 59% (about 3,800) of the hospital-registered seriously injured road users were aged 60 or over, while in 2014 this had amounted to 51% (ca. 2,800).
+Figure 4 shows the 2022 age distribution for serious road injuries, based on the hospital discharge register (LBZ).
+An ever-growing share of serious injuries is sustained by older road users.
+In 2022, 58% (about 4,500) of the hospital-registered seriously injured road users were aged 60 or over, while in 2014 this had amounted to 51% (about 2,800).
 The growing share is related to demographic developments, but the share of older road users sustaining serious injuries grows faster than their share of the population.
 Older people are physically more vulnerable, also see SWOV fact sheet Older road users.
-Among older seriously injured road users, the share of cyclists exceeds that of other age groups.
+Among older seriously injured road users, the share of (pedelec) cyclists exceeds that of other age groups.

-In 2021, children made up around 3% (about 200) of the hospital-registered serious road injuries; in 2014 this was about 6% (about 300).
+In 2022, children made up around 3% (about 200) of the hospital-registered serious road injuries; in 2014 this was about 6% (about 300).
 Also see SWOV fact sheet Children aged 0 to 14.
 Most children are injured while cycling or walking.
-In 2021, the share of hospital-registered seriously injured young people aged 15 to 19 remained virtually unchanged at 5% to 6% (about 400) compared to previous years.
-Because they have just started participating in motorised traffic, crash risk for this age group is higher; also see SWOV fact sheets Young drivers and Young road users (teenagers and adolescents).

 Afbeelding